Yalye/SWE_at_Google_chn/第二部分/english_version/CHAPTER 2. How to Work Well on Teams.md

 Imagine you’re a bicycle-design enthusiast, and one day you get a brilliant idea for a completely new way to design a gear shifter.
 You order parts and proceed to spend weeks holed up in your garage trying to build a prototype.
 When your neighbor— also a bike advocate—asks you what’s up, you decide not to talk about it.
 You don’t want anyone to know about your project until it’s absolutely perfect.
 Another few months go by and you’re having trouble making your prototype work correctly.
 But because you’re working in secrecy, it’s impossible to solicit advice from your mechanically inclined friends.

 Then, one day your neighbor pulls his bike out of his garage with a radical new gearshifting mechanism.
 Turns out he’s been building something very similar to your invention, but with the help of some friends down at the bike shop.
 At this point, you’re exasperated.
 You show him your work.
 He points out that your design had some simple flaws—ones that might have been fixed in the first week if you had shown him.
 There are a number of lessons to learn here.
-30 | Chapter 2: How to Work Well on Teams 2 Literally, if you are, in fact, a bike designer.
-3 I should note that sometimes it’s dangerous to get too much feedback too early in the process if you’re still unsure of your general direction or goal.

-Early Detection
+#### Early Detection

 If you keep your great idea hidden from the world and refuse to show anyone anything until the implementation is polished, you’re taking a huge gamble.
 It’s easy to make fundamental design mistakes early on.
 You risk reinventing wheels.2 And you forfeit the benefits of collaboration, too: notice how much faster your neighbor moved by working with others?
 This is why people dip their toes in the water before jumping in the deep end: you need to make sure that you’re working on the right thing, you’re doing it correctly, and it hasn’t been done before.
 The chances of an early misstep are high.
 The more feedback you solicit early on, the more you lower this risk.3 Remember the tried-and-true mantra of “Fail early, fail fast, fail often.”